GeomarPerales/Meteorolab/README.md

-# meteorolab
+# Meteorolab

-scripts developed for the laboratory practices of meteorology and climatology of Autonomous University of baja California using datasets of senamhi.
+scripts developed for the laboratory practices of meteorology and climatology of:

+- Autonomous University of baja California - UABC - México
+- National University of San Marcos - UNMSM - Perú